Alana-allu23/INTEL--IMAGE--CLASSIFICATION-CNN/README.md

 This project implements a Convolutional Neural Network (CNN) to classify natural scene images from the Intel Image Classification Dataset into six different categories.
 The model is trained using TensorFlow/Keras and evaluated on unseen test images to measure its performance.

 Dataset

 The Intel Image Classification dataset contains images belonging to the following six classes:

 🏢 Buildings

 🌲 Forest

 ❄️ Glacier

 ⛰️ Mountain

 🌊 Sea

 🛣️ Street

 The images are resized before training and normalized for better model performance.

 Project Objectives

-Build a CNN model for image classification.
+Build a CNN model for image classification
+.
 Train the model on the Intel Image Classification dataset.

 Evaluate model performance using accuracy and loss.
 Predict unseen images.

 Visualize sample predictions with actual and predicted labels.

 Technologies Used

 Python
 TensorFlow / Keras
 NumPy